aodhmeade/cka-exam-prep/storage.md

       volume contains the actual storage.
     - persistent volumes are not namespaced, they are available to the entire cluster.
-    - pvc's must exist in the same namespace of the pod using them.
+    - pvc's are namespaced & must exist in the same namespace of the pod using them.
     - volumes are mounted into the container.
     - ConfigMap and Secret are considered local volumes but are not created via pv and pvc.